 The Company records the cost of its advertising efforts when services are performed or goods are delivered.
-The Company incurred approximately \$14.6 million and \$5.8 million in advertising costs for the year ended December 31, 2013 and 2012, respectively.
+The Company incurred approximately \$14.8 million, \$14.6 million and \$5.8 million in advertising costs for the years ended December 31, 2014, 2013 and 2012, respectively.